bruceadams/wdscli/README.md

 with the Rust's _nightly_ toolchain.
-This project depends on [wdsapi](https://github.com/bruceadams/wdsapi) which uses the [serde](https://serde.rs)'s code generation features, which currently requires the _nightly_ toolchain.
+This project depends on [wdsapi](https://github.com/bruceadams/wdsapi) which uses the [serde](https://serde.rs)'s code generation features, which currently require the _nightly_ toolchain.

 `cargo build`